-In most cases students entering Blackhawk Technical College will take the Asset or Compass assessment instruments.
-The Asset is a timed paper and pencil assessment.
+In most cases students entering Blackhawk Technical College will take the Compass assessment instruments.
 The Compass is an untimed assessment taken on computer.
-Both the Asset and Compass are basic skills assessments in reading, language usage, and numerical skills.
-A \$10.00 assessment fee will be collected at the assessment site.
-You will need to complete the Compass or Asset assessment unless you have graduated from a four-year college or university, earned an Associate Degree at a Wisconsin Technical College, or completed the ACT with a composite score of 15 or higher.
-(Anyone entering the Dental Hygiene, Physical Therapist Assistant, Nursing or Radiography program is required to successfully complete the COMPASS or Asset assessment or complete the ACT with a composite score of 18 or higher.
+The Compass is a basic skills assessments in reading, language usage, and numerical skills.
+A \$10.00 fee will be collected at the assessment site.
+You will need to complete the Compass assessment unless you have graduated from a four-year college or university, earned an Associate Degree at a Wisconsin Technical College, or completed the ACT with a composite score of 15 or higher.
+(Anyone entering the Dental Hygiene, Physical Therapist Assistant, Nursing or Radiography program is required to successfully complete the COMPASS assessment or complete the ACT with a composite score of 18 or higher.)

-How to Apply
+How to Apply /